-With four operating solar facilities in the generating portfolio, Minnesota Power will build on its experience operating and maintaining solar facilities, including the Regal Project.
-Minnesota Power will continue to use renewable technicians to perform the operation and maintenance activities required to operate the solar facility.
+With four operating solar facilities in the generating portfolio, Minnesota Power will build on its experience operating and maintaining solar facilities, including the Boswell Solar Project.
+Minnesota Power will continue to use renewable technicians to perform the operations and maintenance activities required to operate the solar facility.

-While solar photovoltaic systems do not require fuel, have minimal moving parts, and do not require substantial personnel, considerable operations and maintenance ("O&M") costs exist to properly maintain the array.
-Minnesota Power anticipates base O&M expense for the Regal Project to be approximately [TRADE SECRET DATA BEGINS TRADE SECRET DATA ENDS] per year and include both preventative and corrective maintenance.
+While solar photovoltaic systems do not require fuel, have minimal moving parts and do not require substantial personnel, considerable operations and maintenance ("O&M") costs exist to properly maintain the array.
+Minnesota Power anticipates base O&M expense for the Boswell Solar Project to be approximately [TRADE SECRET DATA BEGINS TRADE SECRET DATA ENDS] per year and include both preventative and corrective maintenance.
 This amount is in 2027 dollars and is projected to escalate at approximately 2.5 percent annually.
 It is assumed that many internal components will need to be replaced when equipment warranties come to an end.
-These ongoing capital costs of approximately [TRADE SECRET DATA BEGINS TRADE SECRET DATA ENDS] will begin in 2037 and are projected to escalate at approximately 1.5 percent annually.
-Additional ongoing costs include insurance costs, taxes and contributing to an education fund for the Royalton and Sauk Rapids-Rice school districts.
+These ongoing Capital costs of approximately [TRADE SECRET DATA BEGINS

+TRADE SECRET DATA ENDS] will begin in 2037 and are projected to escalate at approximately 1.5 percent annually.
+Additional ongoing costs include insurance costs, taxes and land lease payments.